Swar-jain/djanky-django/README.md

 The second endpoint `/api/users/<id>` represents a single user.
 A `GET` request returns information about just that one user.

 Technically:
-- if we added POST to the first endpoint we could create a new user,
+- if we added `POST` to the first endpoint we could create a new user,
-- while adding DELETE to the second endpoint would allow us to delete a single user.
+- while adding `DELETE` to the second endpoint would allow us to delete a single user.

-...well, we ain't gonna do dat sheet.  :wink:
+...well, we ain't-a gonna do dat sheet!  :wink: